pawn-lang/compiler/readme.md

 If you are a [sampctl][sampctl] user, you are already using this compiler!

-### Build From Source
+### Building from Source

-If you are interested in contributing or just using a specific version, check out [this page][build_source] for instructions for compiling for your platform.
+If you are interested in contributing then please first read [this document][contributing] and ensure you have discussed your proposed changes before writing any code.
+Check out [this page][build_source] for instructions for compiling for your platform.

 ## Background